AshGw/ts-roids/README.md

 const foo = new Foo<string>('foo');

-// The line below will cause a TypeError: Cannot inherit from the finl class Foo const sub = new SubFoo('sub');
+// The line below will cause a TypeError: Cannot inherit from the finl class Foo const sub = new SubFoo('subFoo');

-// The line below will cause a TypeError: Cannot add property someFoo, object is not extensible foo.someFoo = () => {
+// The line below will cause a TypeError: Cannot add property 'someFoo', object is not extensible foo.someFoo = () => {
   return 'not foo';
 };